MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/quickstart-backup-restore-database.md

 # Quickstart: Backup and restore a SQL Server database on-premises
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-In this quickstart, you will create a new database, take a simple back up of it, delete the database, and then restore it.
+In this quickstart, you will create a new database, take a simple back up of it, and then restore it.

-For a more detailed how-to, see [Create a full database backup](create-a-full-database-backup-sql-server.md) and [Restore a backup using SSMS](restore-a-database-backup-using-ssms.md)
+For a more detailed how-to, see [Create a full database backup](create-a-full-database-backup-sql-server.md) and [Restore a backup using SSMS](restore-a-database-backup-using-ssms.md).

 ## Prerequisites
 To complete this quickstart, you will need the following: